Program Manager I – BEPS Stakeholder Engagement (Grade 23)

 This position requires possession of a valid driver’s license and the ability to drive a County vehicle to attend meetings, engagement events, and perform work at locations outside the office, which includes locations throughout Montgomery County that may not be accessible via public transit.

-Evening or weekend work outside of normal business hours may be required.
+Occasional evening or weekend work outside of normal business hours will be required.

 To ensure a positive workplace and to comply with federal, state and County laws, the incumbent is responsible for completing mandatory trainings within the first three to six months or within the specified timeframe.